Spacelord-XaN/Xan.Extensions/readme.md

 # Xan.Extensions

-An extension library for .NET
+A library with various extension and helpers for .NET

 https://github.com/Spacelord-XaN/Xan.Extensions